-Communication with an emphasis in Public Relations (B.A.)
+Communication Studies (B.A.)
 English and Creative Writing (B.A., B.F.A.)
+History, concentrations in American History, European History, Public History (B.A.)
 Philosophy and Religious Studies (B.A.)
-Social Science (B.A.)
-Concentrations in History, Public History, and Politics Visual and Performing Arts (B.A.)
+Social Science with a concentration in Politics (B.A.)
+Major suspended for AY 2018-19 Visual and Performing Arts (B.A.)
 Concentrations in Studio Art and Game Art and Design